Do you want a household with ferrets and cats?

 Do Cats Eat Ferrets?

-No, cats won’t eat ferret, but they can kill one.
+No, cats won’t eat ferrets, but they can kill one.
 Don’t forget that cats are agile hunters and although it is rare, it has happened.
 That is why you have to be sure that there are no bad emotions between your cat and your ferret before you leave them without supervision.

 Do Cats And Ferrets Generally Get Along?

 Yes, cats and ferrets generally get along just fine, especially if they grew up together.
-If you want to mix a ferret with other pets, cats are the best option, even including dogs.
+If you want to mix a ferret with other pets, cats are the best option, including dogs.

 Why Are Cats Afraid Of Ferrets?

 I can’t say that cats are afraid of ferrets, but I know they don’t know how to act around them at first.
-Probably the biggest problems are ferrets teeth.
+Probably the biggest problems are ferrets’ teeth.
 Ferrets love to bite, they are playing like that and cats aren’t happy with ferrets biting their legs, tails, or tummy.
 If you want to train your ferret to stop biting, read my post about it here.

-Can I have A Kitten And Ferret?
+Can I Have A Kitten And Ferret?

 Just like any other combination, you can have a kitten and ferret, but you have to be careful because a kitten can’t escape as fast as an adult cat can.
 An adult ferret can harm a kitten with its bites so make sure your ferret isn’t too aggressive with the kitten.
 Also, as always, keep them under constant supervision.